-Without Cloud Router, you can configure your VPN only using static routes.
-The disadvantages of using static routes are:
+Without Cloud Router, you can configure your Cloud VPN by using only static routes.
+The disadvantages of using static routes are as follows:

-- A network configuration change on either side of VPN tunnel requires manually creating and deleting static routes corresponding to these changes.
-In addition, static routes changes are slow to converge.
+- A network configuration change on either side of a Cloud VPN tunnel requires manually creating and deleting static routes corresponding to these changes.
+In addition, static route changes are slow to converge.

-- When a VPN tunnel is created to work with static routes, the list of IP prefixes on either side of the tunnel must be specified before the tunnel is created.
-This means that every time the routes must change, the VPN tunnel has to be updated (deleted and recreated) with the new routes, which disrupts existing traffic.
+- When you create a Cloud VPN tunnel to work with static routes, you must specify the list of IP prefixes on either side of the tunnel before the tunnel is created.
+This means that every time the routes must change, you must delete and recreate the Cloud VPN tunnel and configure new routes, which disrupts existing traffic.

 - There is no standard way to configure static routes.
 Different vendors use different commands.